BulletTrain222/kometa-anilist-overlay/README.md

 Example anilist_cache.json Result
 ```
 {
-  // Each key is a Plex show title as it appears in your library
+  "Alma-chan Wants to Be a Family!": {             // Each key is a Plex show title as it appears in your library
-  "Alma-chan Wants to Be a Family!": {
-    // Each title contains a cached AniList lookup result and timestamp
     "result": {
       "weekday": "sunday",                         // Local weekday the next episode airs
       "air_datetime_utc": "2025-11-02 14:00:00",   // Airing time in UTC
       "air_datetime_local": "2025-11-02 06:00:00", // Airing time in your system timezone
       "episode_number": 5,                         // Next upcoming episode number
       "time_until_hours": 81.3,                    // Hours remaining until next episode airs (local time)
       "anilist_id": 186190,                        // AniList media ID
       "e": "Alma-chan wa Kazoku ni Naritai",       // Official AniList title used internally
       "match_score": 1.0,                          // Fuzzy match confidence (1.0 = perfect)
       "averageScore": 67,                          // AniList average score (out of 100)
       "matched_synonym": null                      // If matched using an AniList synonym, shows which one
     },
     "timestamp": "2025-10-29T21:41:55.783596"      // When this entry was last refreshed
   },

   "The Banished Court Magician Aims to Become the Strongest": {